IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/REVIEW.md

 (x) False

 [explanation]
 False.
-The action from the public package needs to bound to a logical name within a local namespace before default parameters can be applied to it.
+The action from the public package needs to be bound to a logical name within a local namespace before default parameters can be applied to it.
 [explanation]

 3. If you bind a parameter value to a package, that value cannot be overridden on invocation.